telus/tds-core/README.md

     npm run build
     npm run start

-The documentation site will be available at `http://localhost:8080`.
+The documentation site will be available at `http://localhost:8081` with Webpack Hot Module Reloading enabled.

 For more information about contributing, please see the [Governance - Contribution page](/docs/5-Governance/2-contributing.md).